 What is ACT?

 The ACT is a standardized test that assesses your college readiness and considers your scores during the admissions process.
 This is one of the aspects of measuring your eligibility to get admission into a college or university.
-If you are planning to register for the test you can check the official website for ACT registration.
-The test has five sections including English, Math, Reading, Science, and the optional Writing (essay) section.
+The test has five sections: English, Math, Reading, Science, and the optional Writing (essay) section.

 - The test is of 2 hrs 55 minutes duration without essay and 3 hrs 35 minutes with essay

-- The English section has 75 questions and of 45 minutes
+- The English test has 75 questions with a duration of 45 minutes

-- The Math section has 60 questions and is of 60 minutes
+- The Math test has 60 questions with a duration of 60 minutes

-- The Reading section has 40 questions and is of 35 minutes
+- The Reading test has 40 questions with a duration of 35 minutes

-- The Science section has 40 questions and is of 35 minutes
+- The Science test has 40 questions with a duration of 35 minutes

-- The Writing (optional) has 1 question and is of 40 minutes
+- The Writing (optional) test has 1 question and is of 40 minutes

 When Is the ACT?